Lety (Písek District): Geography

 Lety is located about 24 km north of Písek and 60 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Holý vrch at 541 m above sea level.

 History

 The first written mention of Lety is from 1312.
+The village suffered during the Thirty Years' War.
+After 1700, economic and social conditions improved and the village's population increased significantly.

-During the World War II, the Lety concentration camp was established in the municipality.
-Romani people were the largest group interned in the camp.
+During World War II, the Lety concentration camp was established in the municipality.
+Romani and Sinti were the largest groups interned in the camp.

+Demographics

+Transport

+Lety is located at the crossroads of two main roads: the D4 motorway from Prague to Písek and the I/19 (the section from Plzeň to Tábor).

+Sights

+In the municipality is a cemetery with a memorial to the genocide of the Czech and Moravian Romani and Sinti people.
+It was created in 1995.
+An educational trail leads from the village to the memorial.